Irish War of Independence: Peak of violence: December 1920 – July 1921

+Aftermath

 Truce: July–December 1921

 The war of independence in Ireland ended with a truce on 11 July 1921.
 The conflict had reached a stalemate.
 Talks that had looked promising the previous year had petered out in December when Prime Minister of the United Kingdom David Lloyd George insisted that the IRA first surrender their arms.
-Fresh talks, after the Prime Minister had come under pressure from H. H. Asquith and the Liberal opposition, the Labour Party and the Trades Union Congress, resumed in the spring and resulted in the Truce.
+Fresh talks, after the Prime Minister had come under pressure from H. H. Asquith and the Liberal opposition, the Labour Party and the Trades Union Congress, resumed in the spring and resulted in the truce.
 From the point of view of the British government, it appeared as if the IRA's guerrilla campaign would continue indefinitely, with spiralling costs in British casualties and in money.
 More importantly, the British government was facing severe criticism at home and abroad for the actions of British forces in Ireland.
 On 6 June 1921, the British made their first conciliatory gesture, calling off the policy of house burnings as reprisals.
-On the other side, IRA leaders and in particular Michael Collins, felt that the IRA as it was then organised could not continue indefinitely.
+On the other side, IRA leaders, and in particular Collins, felt that the IRA as it was then organised could not continue indefinitely.
 It had been hard pressed by the deployment of more regular British soldiers to Ireland and by the lack of arms and ammunition.

 The initial breakthrough that led to the truce was credited to three people: King George V, Prime Minister of South Africa General Jan Smuts and David Lloyd George.
 The King, who had made his unhappiness at the behaviour of the Black and Tans in Ireland well known to his government, was dissatisfied with the official speech prepared for him for the opening of the new Parliament of Northern Ireland, created as a result of the partition of Ireland.
 Smuts, a close friend of the King, suggested to him that the opportunity should be used to make an appeal for conciliation in Ireland.
 The King asked him to draft his ideas on paper.
 Smuts prepared this draft and gave copies to the King and to Lloyd George.
 Lloyd George then invited Smuts to attend a British cabinet meeting consultations on the "interesting" proposals Lloyd George had received, without either man informing the Cabinet that Smuts had been their author.
-Faced with the endorsement of them by Smuts, the King and Lloyd George, the ministers reluctantly agreed to the King's planned 'reconciliation in Ireland' speech.
+Faced with the endorsement of them by Smuts, the King and Lloyd George, the ministers reluctantly agreed to the King's planned "reconciliation in Ireland" speech.